ApiLogicServer/Docs/docs/Tutorial.md

 &nbsp;

-> Key Takeway -  Logic: Multi-table Derivation and Constraint Rules, 40X More Concise.  <br>For more on rules, [click here](https://apilogicserver.github.io/Docs/Logic-Why/).
+> Key Takeway -  Logic: Multi-table Derivation and Constraint Rules, 40X More Concise.
+<br>Debug them with your IDE and the console log.
+<br>For more on rules, [click here](https://apilogicserver.github.io/Docs/Logic-Why/).

 &nbsp;